CorMazz/chronolab/chronolab/README.md

 2. [Determine how to make Plotly faster](https://www.somesolvedproblems.com/2018/07/how-do-i-make-plotly-faster.html) before trying to implement downsampling
 3. Deal with smoothing the Plotly relayout.
 Right now it is still choppy/buggy.
 Look into [easing functions](https://plotly.com/python/reference/layout/#layout-transition-easing)
 4. Add Tailwind and start making this thing pretty.
+5. Set isMultiwindow to false when the second window closes.

 ## Last Thing I Was Working On